Women and the Civil Rights Movement

 Taken by Declan Haun, a freelance photographer working for the Charlotte Observer, it wound up being reprinted and circulated all across the country.
 It had quite an impact.
 Psychologically, it was one thing to see news photos of African American men in scenes resembling front-line combat.
 It was quite different to see a single 16-year-old girl with her courageous sign.
 On hot summer days in small-town North Carolina, she was barred from the municipal swimming pool solely because of the color of her skin.

-Now compare Haun’s photograph of Genora Covington with the Ernest Withers picture of Helen Ann Smith, shown below.
+Now compare Haun’s photograph of Genora Covington with the Ernest Withers picture of Helen Ann Smith.
 Surrounded by shiny signs and chrome, her bright smile seems far removed from the troubles of her time.

 But this is a segregated business, a blacks-only subsidiary (Harlem House) of a national restaurant chain (Toddle House).
 Miss Smith, laughing and serving soda in 1959, may not seem like an activist, but her photograph illustrates a key point in the movement’s history.
 There was no such thing as separate but equal.
 Separate was inherrently unequal.